 Why choose LLM (General) at Middlesex?

-In today’s interconnected world, legal professionals must navigate complex systems that span international law, human rights, commercial law, and business regulation.
-Our LLM (General) provides a comprehensive and practice-oriented understanding of these diverse legal frameworks, preparing you for a wide range of global challenges.
+In today’s interconnected world, legal professionals must navigate complex systems spanning international law, human rights, commercial law, and business regulation.
+The LLM (General) gives you a comprehensive and practice-oriented understanding of these legal frameworks, preparing you to respond confidently to global legal challenges.

-You will gain in-depth knowledge across key areas, including international law, human rights, commercial law, and international business, exploring how legal principles operate within varied cultural, political, and economic contexts.
-Alongside this, you will develop advanced analytical, research, and problem-solving skills.
+- Broad legal knowledge: You’ll gain in-depth knowledge of international law, human rights, commercial law, and international business, understanding how legal principles operate across different cultural, political, and economic contexts

 3 great reasons to pick this course